Explaining all things ground rent and exploring the ground rent scandal.

 What's included in ground rent?

 Ground rent only covers the cost of the land the property is on.
 Essentially, it’s the rent you’re paying for the ground, hence the name ‘ground rent’.
-It doesn’t include mortgage or rent for the property or any of the bills.
+It doesn’t include house repayments or rent for the property or any of the bills.
 It also doesn’t cover any maintenance, building repairs or costs of upkeeping communal areas.
 There’s a separate charge for these costs and this is called a service charge.

 What is a service charge?